O Lord, you have searched me and known me.

 O that you would kill the wicked and that the bloodthirsty would depart from me—those who speak of you maliciously and lift themselves up against you for evil!

 Do I not hate those who hate you, O Lord?

 Generally when this psalm is used in a liturgical setting, these jarring words are left unsaid.
-Some scholars even theorize that a later edit added them in.
+Some scholars even theorize that a later editor added them.

-But I think we must take the poet seriously and consider what this imprecatory prayer meant to him.
+I think we must take the poet (or the editor) seriously and consider what this imprecatory prayer might have meant to him.

-And it is Israel’s God whose reputation is at stake.
+It is the reputation of Israel’s God which is at stake.

-Consider that these startling prayers are a way to motivate God to step up and BE God.
-To act righteously in the face of unrighteousness.
-To put the world back into its proper balance.
-These prayers are eschatological: counting on ultimate justice to one day bring peace and Shalom to all creation.
+Consider that these startling prayers are a way to motivate God to act righteously in the face of unrighteousness and to put the world back into its proper balance.

-O that God’s people of our own day would offer ourselves to this divine searching, knowing and leading!
+O that God’s people of our own day would offer ourselves to this divine searching, knowing and guiding!

-O that the American Church would open ourselves up to such holy, refining, redeeming knowledge!
+O that the Church of today would open ourselves up to such holy, refining, redeeming knowledge!